brookr/yoyo.town/README.md

 ### Follow the action

-Follow us on [Instagram](https://instagram.com/yoyo.town_)for yoyo videos, artwork, and more!
+Follow us on [Instagram](https://instagram.com/yoyo.town_) for yoyo videos, artwork, and more!